 The summit will take place in the Predolin Humanities Center on the Edgewood College campus.
 Campus Map

 Advanced registration is encouraged and food will be provided.
-The Second Annual Innovation in Healthcare Summit is co-hosted by Edgewood College and Group Health Cooperative of South Central Wisconsin as part of the $1,000,000 gift to Edgewood College to engage and enlist Edgewood nursing students and graduates in innovative and progressive care delivery.
+The Third Annual Innovation in Healthcare Summit is co-hosted by Edgewood College and Group Health Cooperative of South Central Wisconsin as part of the $1,000,000 gift to Edgewood College to engage and enlist Edgewood nursing students and graduates in innovative and progressive care delivery.

 This event is free and open to the public.
 Edgewood College faculty, staff, students and GHC-SCW employees and members are particularly encouraged to attend.